streetwriters/notesnook/docs/help/STYLE.md

 - **Use real phrasings in `##` headings** — "Can I use it offline?", "Why is my note not syncing?" — they win featured snippets.
 - **Answer in the first 40 words** after the H1.
 That paragraph is what Google quotes.
 - **Never leave alt text empty.** Describe what the reader should look for: `![The Archive item in the note context menu](/img.png)`.
-- **Every page ends with a `## Related pages` list** of 3–6 links with descriptive anchors — "[backing up your notes](/backup-and-restore-notes-in-notesnook)", never "click here".
+- **Every page ends with a `## Related pages` list** of 3–6 links with descriptive anchors (the home page, `/docs` and `/404` are exempt — they are already link lists) — "[backing up your notes](/backup-and-restore-notes-in-notesnook)", never "click here".
 This is what builds the internal link graph.
 - **Link the first mention** of any concept that has its own page, in body text, with the concept as the anchor.
 - **Add `<GetNotesnook />`** to pages people arrive at from search with buying intent — importers, comparisons, "how do I move from X" — placed after the instructions, never before them.
 - Prefer one page that fully answers a question over three thin pages.